Stellar microlensing surveys as a probe of Primordial Black Holes: status and prospects

-We overview how stellar microlensing surveys probe the fraction of COs, such as PBHs, in the MW halo by observing stars in the MC or M31.
-Our aim is to provide an introduction to this field that is accessible to theorists who are interested PBHs, and specifically the possibility that planetary and stellar mass PBHs make up a significant fraction of the DM.
+We overview how stellar microlensing surveys probe the fraction of COs, such as PBHs \footnote{Throughout, we use CO when covering material that applies to compact objects in general, and PBH for material that is specific to Primordial Black Holes.}, in the MW halo by observing stars in the MC or M31 \footnote{ We do not cover constraints on CO DM \cite{Diego:2017drh,Muller:2024pwn} from supermagnified stars (a star in a galaxy that is magnified by a large factor by lensing by a galaxy cluster, with the star then magnified further by microlensing by a CO) \cite{Venumadhav:2017pps}.}.
+Our aim is to provide an introduction to this field that is accessible to theorists who are interested in PBHs, and specifically the possibility that planetary and stellar mass PBHs make up a significant fraction of the DM.
 First, in Sec.~\ref{sec:theory}, we review the theory of stellar microlensing, before focusing on observations in Sec.~\ref{sec:obs}.
 We then look at future prospects in Sec.~\ref{sec:future}, before concluding with a brief summary in Sec.~\ref{sec:summary}.

 For an overview of the history of PBHs, see Ref.~\cite{Carr:2024nlv}.
 Refs.~\cite{Green:2020jor,Carr:2026hot} review the formation of PBHs and the full range of observational probes of their abundance.
 For a review of the theory of microlensing see, e.g., Ref.~\cite{2012RAA....12..947M}, while Refs.~\cite{Moniez:2010zt,Jetzer:2014uca} overview the observational status as of the 2010s.